tamirgz/reverse-engineering-reference-manual/README.md

   * __Dead Code Insertion__: inserts useless code that doesn't affect a program's functionalities
   * __Junk Code Insertion__: inserts code that never get executed
   * __Pattern-Based Obfuscation__: transforms a sequence of instructions into another sequence of instructions that is more complicated but semantically the same
+    * __Destruction of Sequential and Temporal Locality (Spaghetti Code)__: code within a basic block will be right next to each other __(sequential locality)__ and basic blocks relating to each other will be placed in close proximity to maximize instruction cache locality __(temporal locality)__. to obstruct this property and make disassembly harder to understand, a basic block can be further divided and randomized using unconditional jumps
     + __Opaque Predicate__: transforms a trivial opaque predicate into a non-trivial opaque predicate.
 On the source code level, a trivial opaque predicate's conditional construct will be optimized away if compiler knows that it will always be evaluated to either True or False.
 For a non-trivial opaque predicate, even though the predicate will always evaluate to either True or False, the underlying code construct makes it hard to figure that out statically.
 As a result, compiler doesn't optimize away the conditional construct
       * [Environment-Based Opaque Predicates](https://reverseengineering.stackexchange.com/questions/2340/how-to-design-opaque-predicates)
       * Uses global variables instead of constants in the predicates.
 Compiler won't be able to optimize the conditional construct since it can't assume the value of global variables